wolfpaulus/dca/README.md

 ## Deployment / CICD

-The app is currently deployed on [Azure](https://webapp-rh5dsxbm77scq.azurewebsites.net) as well as on a [linux server](https://dca.techcasitaproductions.com) as a docker container.
+The app is currently deployed on a [linux server](https://dca.wolfpaulus.com) as a docker container.
 The [instructions directory](./instructions/) contains more details about the deployment workflows.